gangwug/MetaCycle/README.md

 Next, we will try to make the parallel analysis works on the Windows system, and find a better way (beautiful in theory and powerful in practice) of integrating multiple p-values.

-## Reported issues from MetaCycle users and will be fixed in the next version
+## Reported issues from MetaCycle users
 ### Input and output data frame instead of using file name.

 Currently, it needs to set value to 'infile' and 'filestyle'.
 This is not user-friendly.